 I never dreamt of returning to Korea and choosing Andong as my new home, but that's just the way life works sometimes.
 I spent (nearly) a year teaching for Gaon English school, and oh was it an eventful year.
 My life in Andong was a complete 180 from what I had in Gumi, private English schools lack the community of public schools, and I made minimal effort in creating a support system in town - instead often returning to my old home.
 The year challenged me, taught me things about myself, and even provided me with my first real heartbreak, but I made it out alive.
 I rode a roller coaster of emotions over the last year, falling in and out of love with this country time and time again and although I'm on the verge of saying goodbye, I know I'll be returning...

-I'm on the verge of celebrating my 28th birthday, a number neither old or young, to some I should be married and starting a family, while other believe I'm in exactly the right place.
+I just celebrated my 29th birthday, meaning I only have one more year before the landmark 3-0, to some I should be married and starting a family, while other believe I'm in exactly the right place.
 Although the last few years have been full of more life than I could have ever hoped for, part of me feels that they snuck away.
 Being away from home I've missed so much, birthday's, weddings, graduations and even new children.
 It's hard to be away, but at the same time I can't imagine sitting still.
 There's so much I still want to do and although I know I have the time for it, I struggle to focus on one thing.
 There are still so many places to see, friends to revisit, jobs to explore, and learning to be absorbed, for now I'm just trying to take it all one step at a time...